Can I Buy An Annuity With My IRA or 401k?

 A. If you are thinking of making withdrawals from your IRA or 401(k) but you are not yet age 59 1/2 you can avoid the 10% federal penalty tax by transferring your IRA or 401(k) into an immediate annuity with a "life contingent" payment option.
 If you receive the income periodically over your lifetime you may avoid the 10% penalty tax on the money you receive.
 Remember, that you must choose an annuity which will pay you over the course of your (or your and your spouse's) lifetime(s) and not an annuity which only makes payments for a limited period or term certain (for a specified number of years).

 You can read about this exemption from the penalty tax in Publication 590 on the IRS site.
-Scroll to the section titled Exceptions, then, to the paragraph titled Annuity, which says: "You can receive distributions from your traditional IRA that are part of a series of substantially equal payments over your life (or your life expectancy), or over the lives (or the joint life expectancies) of you and your beneficiary, without having to pay the 10% additional tax, even if you receive such distributions before you are age 59½...
+Scroll to Page 56 for the section titled “Early Distributions.”
+Then go to the sub-section titled “Age 59-1/2 Rule,” and its sub-section called “Exceptions.”
+One of the exceptions is the “Annuity” rule which says: "You can receive distributions from your traditional IRA that are part of a series of substantially equal payments over your life (or your life expectancy), or over the lives (or the joint life expectancies) of you and your beneficiary, without having to pay the 10% additional tax, even if you receive such distributions before you are age 59½...
 There are two other IRS-approved distribution methods that you can use.
 They are generally referred to as the fixed amortization method and the fixed annuitization method."
 An immediate life annuity calculates its payments based on the fixed annuitization method, and, thus, satisfies the penalty exception rule.

 Q. Do you provide assistance with IRA or 401k rollovers?